tschiemer/FMLaravel/README.md

 	//will use the PastDue layout to perform the query
 	$tasks = Task::where('task_name', 'Go to the store')->setLayout('PastDue')->get();

+##### Repitition fields

+Repetition fields are returned as numerically indexed arrays if and only if there is more than one field repetition is given on the model's layout.
+To properly use repetition fields you will have to define all those fields on your model, as follows:

+    // list your repetition fields in this array protected $repetitionFields = ['categories'];

+Values of repetition fields are numerically indexed arrays.
+Imagine an example where each task has repetition fields for categories:

+    $task = Task::first();
+    dd($task->categories);

+would output:

+    array:5 [
+      0 => "Urgent"
+      1 => "Support"
+      2 => ""
+      3 => ""
+      4 => ""
+    ]

+And if you want to set any repetitions you have the following options:

+    // set a specific repetition
+    $task->setAttribute('categories', 'Not urgent anymore', 0);

+    // set a specific repetition
+    $task->categories = [0 => 'Not urgent anymore'];

+Please note that in the second case only the repetitions are overwritten which are specified, any other repetitions remain unchanged.

 ##### Query operators

 The default query operator is the FileMaker field match operator `==`.